-1. Visitors are not permitted in the cafeteria during lunch periods without administrative approval.

-2. All school behavior guidelines should be followed during lunch.
+- 1. Visitors are not permitted in the cafeteria during lunch periods without administrative approval. - 2.
+All school behavior guidelines should be followed during lunch.
 Students should not sit on tables.
-Students should remain seated, no yelling, and no re-entry into the serving line.

-3. Students must remain in the cafeteria during lunch periods.
+Students should remain seated, no yelling, and no re-entry into the serving line. - 3.
+Students must remain in the cafeteria during lunch periods.
 Students should not be in instructional or unsupervised areas.

-4. No food and drink (except water) is permitted in classrooms or other instructional areas without permission.

-5. Eating areas are to be left clean and trash-free and trays properly returned to designated areas.
-Failure to comply will result in disciplinary action.
+This includes the lobby and side hallways near the Commons areas. - 4.
+No food and drink (except water) is permitted in classrooms or other instructional areas without permission. - 5.
+Eating areas are to be left clean and trash-free and trays properly returned to designated areas.
+Failure to comply will result in disciplinary action. - 6.
+Karns High School is not responsible for vending machines or contents and cannot refund lost monies.

+Guidelines for Student Messages, Packages, Flowers, Balloons, Etc.

+To avoid excessive announcements, interruptions, and the overloading of office personnel, only emergency messages or packages (such as forgotten lunches, lunch money, etc.) from parents or guardians will be accepted for distribution to students during school hours.
+Lunch deliveries will be handled through the front office only.
+It is the responsibility of the student to report to the office when notified of a delivery.
+Students are not to order food to be delivered to the school.
+Special deliveries such as flowers, balloons and candy will be held in the office until the end of the school day so as not to disrupt the learning environment.